Austin Business Community – If the content is of interest or could assist you, please join us at one of our morning speaker workshop sessions.

 Biography: A recognized expert on business, Dan Barnett has appeared regularly on CNBC’s “Squawk Box,” Bloomberg News and the Wall Street Journal to speak on CEO confidence and leadership.
 Dan is an internationally recognized speaker and consultant who has helped thousands of companies throughout the world.
 He has headed companies for some of the world’s leading corporations including Nestlé, Pillsbury, Weyerhaeuser and Constellation Brands as well as running smaller private companies.
 After a tripling of the stock price of Constellation Brands, where he was president and CEO of the wine company, he retired to Lake Tahoe at the age of 49.
 Barnett was Chief Operating Officer of Vistage International for seven years.
 Dan is currently the owner of Make or Break ExecutionTM, his speaking and consulting company and is a Vistage Chair in Reno, NV.

-April “Vistage Executive Session” – save the date – April 10th AT
+April “Vistage Executive Session” – save the date – April 10th AT&T Conference Center Dr. David Cook, Sports Psychologist & Alex Chausovsky from ITR will be our keyenote speakers.

 May 16th Speaker Workshop – Starts at 8:15am – 3 hours